 Irie Kazuko Silk Road Museum is a 15-minute walk from Ogikubo Tombo Hotel, while Asagay Central Park is 1.6 miles from the property.
 Tokyo Haneda Airport is 18 miles away.

 The Tokyo Guest House ITABASHI-JUKU is an ideal spot for travelers wanting to discover the city.
-The Tokyo Guest House ITABASHI-JUKU is an ideal choice for travelers who want to take in the sights and sounds of Tokyo.
-The hotel is only 300m from Naka-itabashi Station and 34km from Haneda Airport, giving guests a number of convenient transportation options.
-Transportation around the city is also convenient, with Itabashi-Honcho Metro Station within walking distance.
-There is no shortage of things to see in the area, with the Round 1 Stadium Itabashi, Sugamo and Ikebukuro all nearby.
-When guests have some time on their hands they can make use of the onsite facilities.
+The Tokyo Guest House ITABASHI-JUKU offers a pleasant stay in Tokyo for those traveling for business or leisure.
+With Naka-itabashi Station just 300m away and Haneda Airport only 34km away, transportation is very convenient.
+In addition, Itabashi-Honcho Metro Station is just a short walk away.
+There is no shortage of things to see in the area, with the 板橋区大谷口地域センター, Sugamo Jizodori Shopping Street and Round 1 Stadium Itabashi all nearby.
+This hotel makes a great place to kick back and relax after a long day of sightseeing.
 If cleanliness is important to you, this hotel makes an excellent choice, as our guests consider this to be one of the cleanest hotels in the city.

 Friend, do you want to find a home like feeling in Tokyo?
 If you have many like-minded friends or family members who want to travel together to Tokyo, let me tell you to come here and never let you down!
 You can pack six or seven rooms on the next floor to really experience Japanese life and culture.
 Here you can enjoy the harmony and respect between people, safe and delicious green food, clean air and extremely healthy living environment.
 If you like cooking, you can also use Japanese ingredients to make Chinese food, which will make you have unexpected surprises.
 That kind of delicious food is not experienced in China.
 Of course, there are more famous Japanese cuisine in the world.
 My home is located near Ikebukuro in the three metropolitan areas of Tokyo.
 Take the tram for 12 minutes, then walk along a busy store street for 10 minutes to my home.
 My home is composed of two buildings, block a and B respectively.
 Block a is a three story building with bathrooms, toilets and kitchens on each floor.
 It can accommodate six to ten people.
 Suitable for large families or friends living with all facilities.
 Block B is a Japanese style small building, commonly known as one family building, with two tatami rooms, which can accommodate five people.
 If you want to experience a full-time life, it will be a good choice for you.
 My home is located in Lianma district around Ikebukuro.
 I go to Nakamura bridge along a store street and take the Saibu Ikebukuro line tram for 12 minutes to Ikebukuro.
 Then I can transfer from Ikebukuro to almost all famous tourist attractions and shopping centers in Tokyo.
 You can also take the Xiwu Yueting line and the vice capital line direct to Ginza, Meiji Shibuya and Yokohama Zhonghua street.
 Ginza, the new Fengzhou market and other famous scenic spots.
 And the dajianghu subway around Tokyo is also a good choice for you.
 It's more convenient for you to travel by yourself if you are in the middle of a disturbance.